marquesVF/tsrocket/README.md

 ### Response Interceptor

-By default, `tsrocket` uses the following structure as request response:
+By default, `tsrocket` uses the following structure to respond all the requests:

 ```json
 {